idno/known/docs/community/index.md

 We want the Known community to be a safe space for everyone to participate.

 As such, we have an [anti-harassment policy](harassment.md) that covers all our community spaces.
-A healthy communicate is required to make Known thrive, so we're dedicated to making it as welcoming as possible.
+A healthy community is required to make Known thrive, so we're dedicated to making it as welcoming as possible.

 If you have any concerns about any activity in the community, you shouldn't hesitate to